v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/metadata/imetadataimport-enumtypedefs-method.md

 #### <a name="parameters"></a>Parametry
  `phEnum`
  [out] Wskaźnik do nowego modułu wyliczającego.
-Musi to być wartość NULL dla pierwsze wywołanie tej metody.
+Musi to być wartość NULL dla pierwszego wywołania tej metody.

  `rTypeDefs`
- [in] Tablica używany do przechowywania tokenów TypeDef.
+ [in] Tablica do przechowywania tokenów — TypeDef.

  `cMax`
  [in] Maksymalny rozmiar `rTypeDefs` tablicy.